martenframework/marten/README.md

 **🎯 Simple**

 Marten's syntax is inherited from the slickness and simplicity of the Crystal programming language.
-On top of that, the framework tries to be KISS and DRY compliant as much as possible in order to reduce time-to-market.
+On top of that, the framework tries to be KISS and DRY compliant as much as possible to reduce time-to-market.

 **⚡ Fast**

 Marten gives you the ability to build full-featured web applications by leveraging the bare metal performances of the Crystal programming language.
-It also makes a moderate use of macros and tries to optimize for decent compile times.
+It also makes moderate use of macros and tries to optimize for decent compile times.

 **🧳 Full-featured**

-Marten adheres to the "batteries included" philosopy.
-Out of the box, it provides the tools and features that are commonly required by web applications: ORM, migrations, translations, templating engine, sessions, etc.
+Marten adheres to the "batteries included" philosophy.
+Out of the box, it provides the tools and features that are commonly required by web applications: ORM, migrations, translations, templating engines, sessions, etc.

 **🔧 Extensible**